Ph.D., Women’s Studies. Emory University, 2001.

 “The Personal is Global: Teaching Global Feminist Consciousness.”
 Transformations: The Journal of Inclusive Scholarship and Pedagogy (Fall 2006): 96-104.

 “The ‘Batty’ Politic: Toward an Aesthetic of the Black Female Body.”
 Hypatia 18: 4 (Fall/Winter 2003-2004): 87-105.

 “Viewing in the Dark: Toward a Black Feminist Approach to Film.”
 Women’s Studies Quarterly 30: 1 & 2 (Spring/Summer 2002): 45-59.

-“Slavery and the Contemporary Imagination,” guest co-edited special issue with Jane Caputi for Journal of American Culture, forthcoming in March 2018.
+“Slavery and the Contemporary Imagination,” guest co-edited special issue with Jane Caputi for Journal of American Culture, March 2018.

 Are All the Women Still White?
 Rethinking Race, Expanding Feminisms.
 Albany: SUNY Press, 2016.